borglefink/countsource/README.md

 Note that directories can be specified in a bit more detail, to be sure to exclude elements you don't want counted.

+It is now possible to put comments in the config file.
+Only Go-type comments are allowed, like line type comments starting with //, or block comments enclosed by /* and */.

 ## Background

 I wanted to count the number of source code lines for all the source code in an ASP.NET MVC project to keep track of the size of it.
 So I just wrote this.

 ## License